-- Nov Submission of Program/Concentration Review Document: The review document should be forwarded to the Graduate School of Biomedical Sciences (5BC100) along with an electronic version on CD-ROM or Flash in Portable Document Format (PDF).
-The GSBS Office will review the document and may request that revisions be made if it is incomplete or simply descriptive.
-The report should address the appropriateness of the academic goals, the quality of the students, and those elements influencing student success: mentoring, research, the faculty, the curriculum, professional development opportunities, facilities, and student funding.
-The report should also summarize the strengths and weaknesses of the program and concentrations and make recommendations for improvements.
+Nov of the academic goals, the quality of the students, and those elements influencing student success: mentoring, research, the faculty, the curriculum, professional development opportunities, facilities, and student funding.
+The report should also summarize the strengths and weaknesses of the program and concetrations and make recommendations for improvements.
 The GSBS office will send copies to the GSBS review committee and the external reviewers.
-The original document will remain in the GSBS Office (5BC100). - Nov External Reviews: Each program will be reviewed by at least 2 external reviewers (ERC) outside of Texas who will be provided the self-study for each concentration and will be brought to the campus for an on-site review in January.
-The external committee will consist of 5-6 reviewers for the Biomedical Sciences review and 2 external reviewers for Biotechnology, MPH, and Pharmaceutical Sciences. - Nov The Review Process: The GSBS Associate Dean will meet with the Internal Review Committee (IRC) members within the first two weeks of November.
-At this meeting instructions and advice on the review process, including an optional review template

-(Attachment B) will be given and the committee will be asked to select a Chair from its membership.
+The original document will remain in the GSBS Office (5BC100).
+Nov External Reviews: Each program will be reviewed by at least 2 external reviewers (ERC) outside of Texas who will be provided the self-study for each concentration and will be brought to the campus for an on-site review in January.
+The external committee will consist of 5-6 reviewers for the Biomedical Sciences review and 2 external reviewers for Biotechnology, MPH, and Pharmaceutical Sciences.
+Nov The Review Process: The GSBS Associate Dean will meet with the Internal Review Committee (IRC) members within the first two weeks of November.
+At this meeting instructions and advice on the review process, including an optional review template (Attachment B) will be given and the committee will be asked to select a Chair from its membership.
 The Program Review Document will be mailed to External Reviewers no later than Nov 15.

-- January External Reviewers Site Visit.
-A site visit by External Reviewers should be scheduled sometime around the first week of GSBS classes, but no later than Jan 31.
-External review documents due to GSBS by February 15. - Feb Internal and External Report Due: Copies of the external review report are provided to the Internal Review Committee Chair.
+Jan External Reviewers Site Visit: A site visit by External Reviewers should be scheduled sometime around the first week of GSBS classes, but no later than Jan 31.
+External review documents due to GSBS by February 15.
+Feb Internal and External Report Due: Copies of the external review report are provided to the Internal Review Committee Chair.
 External Review sent to IRC for comments.
 Mar Documentation Distributed: Copies of the IRC report and the external reports will be provided to the Graduate Advisor(s), Department Chair(s) and Data Subcommittee Chair(s), with a request for a written response from the program/concentration faculty.
 The response (Action Plan) outlines the means and timetable by which the faculty plans to implement the recommendations of the GSBS review committee and specifies any additional resources needed to do so.

-May Action Plan sent to GSBS.

-May Post-review Meeting: The GSBS Associate Dean will schedule a meeting with the Graduate Advisor(s), the Department Chair(s), Data Subcommittee Chair(s) (if applicable), the Chair of the GSBS review committee, and the GSBS Dean, for mid-May.
+May Action Plan sent to GSBS May Post-review Meeting: The GSBS Associate Dean will schedule a meeting with the Graduate Advisor(s), the Department Chair(s), Data Subcommittee Chair(s) (if applicable), the Chair of the GSBS review committee, and the GSBS Dean, for mid-May.
 At this meeting, the graduate advisor(s) and Department Chair(s) summarize the faculty's response (Action Plan).
 For the Biomedical Sciences review, the GSBS Associate Dean will provide a summary of the recruitment efforts, admissions process, and the Integrated First Year Core Curriculum.

-Jun Executive Summary due.

-NOTE: During the review process for the Biomedical Sciences program, the GSBS office will include a summary of the recruitment efforts, admissions process and the Integrated First Year Core Curriculum.
+Jun Executive Summary Due Note During the review process for the Biomedical Sciences program, the GSBS office will include a summary of the recuitment efforts, admissions process and the Integrated First Year Core Curriculum.
 In addition, the GSBS office will merge all data provided by each concentration to summarize the Biomedical Sciences program.
-The final report will include aggregate data not concentration specific data.
+The final report will include aggregate data no concentration specific data.